Roberto Durán

-Roberto Durán Samaniego (born June 16, 1951) is a Panamanian former professional boxer who competed from 1968 to 2001.
-He held world championships in four weight classes: lightweight, welterweight, light middleweight and middleweight, as well as reigns as the undisputed and lineal lightweight champion, and the lineal welterweight champion.
+Roberto Carlos Durán Samaniego (born June 16, 1951) is a Panamanian former professional boxer who competed from 1968 to 2001.
+He held world championships in four weight classes: Lightweight, welterweight, light middleweight and middleweight.
+Duran also reigned as the undisputed and lineal lightweight champion and the lineal welterweight champion.
 He is also the second boxer to have competed over a span of five decades, the first being Jack Johnson.
-Durán was known as a versatile, technical brawler and pressure fighter, which earned him the nickname of "Manos de Piedra" ("Hands of Stone") for his formidable punching power and excellent defense.
+Durán was known as a versatile, technical brawler and pressure fighter, which earned him the nickname "Manos de Piedra" ("Hands of Stone") for his formidable punching power and excellent defense.
+Durán is regarded by many as one of the greatest boxers of all time.

+The Sporting News recognized Durán as the Fighter of the Decade for the 1970s.
 In 2002, Durán was voted by The Ring magazine as the fifth greatest fighter of the last 80 years, while boxing historian Bert Sugar rated him as the eighth greatest fighter of all time.
 The Associated Press voted him as the best lightweight of the 20th century, with many considering him the greatest lightweight of all time.
 Durán retired for good in January 2002 at age 50, following a car crash in Argentina in October 2001, after which he had required life saving surgery.
 He had previously retired in November 1980, June 1984 and August 1998, only to change his mind.
 Durán ended his career with a professional record of 119 fights, 103 wins, and 70 knockouts.
-From May 1971 up until his second fight against Sugar Ray Leonard in November 1980, as well as in his fight against Wilfred Benítez in January 1982, Durán was trained by legendary boxing trainer Ray Arcel.
+From May 1971 up until his second fight against Sugar Ray Leonard in November 1980, Durán was trained by legendary boxing trainer Ray Arcel.

-Early life
+Early life and amateur career

 Roberto Durán was born on June 16, 1951, in Guararé, Panama.
-His mother, Clara Samaniego, was a native of Guararé, and his father, Margarito Durán Sánchez, was from Arizona, United States, and of Mexican descent.
+His mother, Clara Samaniego, was a native of Guararé and his father, Margarito Duran, an American of Mexican heritage was stationed in Panama for the U.S. Army at the time of Roberto's birth.
 He was raised in the slums of El Chorrillo in the district "La Casa de Piedra" (The House of Stone), in Panama City.
 He began sparring with experienced boxers at the Neco de La Guardia gymnasium when he was only eight years old.

-Amateur career
+He had the nickname "Cholo" because of his mixed heritage.

-Durán competed as an amateur, compiling a record of 29–3 (other sources say 18–3 or 13–3), with all 3 losses coming in Durán's first 3 amateur fights.
-Following his amateur career, Durán made his professional debut in February 1968 at the age of 16.
+Durán competed as an amateur beginning in February 1965.
+He compiled a record of 29–3 (other sources say 18–3 or 13–3), with all 3 losses coming in Durán's first 3 amateur fights.